ewpete/hello-world/README.md

 # hello-world
 comp20 lab 3
-github is a pain in the ass
+There is a (maybe) funny picture of a cat in this github repository.

+It is also a math joke!

+ha. ha. ha?